 worrying and thinking that you're going to have to send your favorite necklace

-or watch to the people at Money For Gold Jewelry just to make ends meet.
+or watch to the people at the local pawn shop just to make ends meet.
 Move

 in to a smaller, cozier place and find the balance you've been looking for.